MariaPol/PMTool-test/README.md

 ### Building and Running it locally

-By using an IDE (eclipse/intelij):
+By using an IDE (eclipse/intelij) import the pom.xml as project:

 You can build an executable jar-file by executing the following command: